top of page

 MaxCine

-The Max Planck Institute of Animal Behavior is headed by Prof. Dr. Martin Wikelski.
+The Max Planck Institute of Animal Behavior is headed by Prof. Dr. Martin Wikelski, among others.
 It is thanks to him that the center for communication and exchange MaxCine was established here in Radolfzell/Möggingen.
 This creates the unique opportunity to integrate the public into the research of the institute.

 P1010211_edited.jpg